Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Real-time NMPC for Autonomous Valet Parking

 \subsection{Path following and autonomous valet parking control}

-We represent the car dynamics in the NMPC by a 3 DoF dynamic single-track model, in the curvilinear error frame: { } The first three equations of~\eqref{eq:BicycleModelStates} dictate the dynamics in the car body frame with $x$ pointing forward and last five dictate the kinematics in the curvilinear frame.
-We add the state $s$ to track the evolution along the center-line, $w_p$ and $\theta_p$ as parking spot position and heading tracking errors. $w$ and $\theta$ are respectively the distance and heading deviation from the center-line.
-This allows us to form a multi-objective path following/position tracking NMPC without dependency on Cartesian coordinates.
-We augment the dynamics with the input rates $u =[\dot{t}_r,\Dot{\delta}]$ for smooth driving, the derivatives of the body frame steering angle $\delta$ and the normalized acceleration $t_r$ from front/rear axles longitudinal forces $F_{xf}$ and $F_{xr}$.
-We assume a linear tire model for the lateral forces $F_{yf}$ and $F_{yr}$, being proportional to the slip angles $\alpha_f, \alpha_r$ through constant cornering stiffness.
+We represent the car dynamics in the NMPC by a 3 DoF dynamic single-track model, in the curvilinear error frame: { } The first three equations of~\eqref{eq:BicycleModelStates} dictate the dynamics in the car body frame with $x$ pointing forward, $y$ to the left, and the last five dictate the kinematics in the curvilinear frame.
+Morevoer, $M$ is the vehicle's mass, $I_z$ is the inertia about the z-axis, and $L_r,L_f$ are the distances from the center of gravity to the rear and front axles.
+We augment with the states $s$ to track the evolution along the center-line, $w_p$ and $\theta_p$ for parking spot position and heading tracking errors.
+Moreover, $w = (Y-Y_c)\cos(\psi_c) - (X-X_c)\sin(\psi_c)$ and $\theta = \psi - \psi_c$ are respectively the distance and heading deviation from the center-line position $(X_c, Y_c)$ and heading $\psi_c$.
+For smooth driving, we augment the dynamics with the input rates $u =[\dot{t}_r,\Dot{\delta}]$, the derivatives of the body frame steering angle $\delta$ and the normalized acceleration $t_r$ from front/rear axles longitudinal forces $F_{xf}$ and $F_{xr}$.
+We assume a linear tire model for the lateral forces $F_{yf}$ and $F_{yr}$.
 For control purposes, we formulate the kinematics in the curvilinear reference frame, attached to the car body frame, equivalent to an error frame with respect to the desired path.
-This transformation renders the NMPC formulation parameterized only by the road curvature $\kappa_c$, allowing us to constrain the deviation error in a convex form: $w_l\leq w \leq w_r$ where $w_l$ and $w_r$ are the left and right track limits from the center-line.
-The error states are:
+This transformation renders the NMPC formulation parameterized only by the road curvature $\kappa_c$, allowing us to constrain the deviation error in a convex form: $w_l\leq w \leq w_r$ where $w_l$ and $w_r$ are the left and right track limits.
+Hence, the single-track curvilinear dynamics between the state vector $x = [v_x, v_y, r, s, w, \theta, w_p, \theta_p, \delta, t_r]$ and input $u$ are: